The Lost Regiment: Plot

 The plot revolves around a Union Army regiment and an artillery battery from the American Civil War, which got transported to an alien world.
-The 35th Maine Infantry Regiment and the 44th New York Light Artillery Battery travelled to a different world using a ship that emerged from a mysterious electrical storm.
+The 35th Maine Infantry Regiment and the 44th New York Light Artillery Battery travelled to a different world when a portal emerged from a mysterious electrical storm and their transport ship, the Ogunquit, passed through.
 The alien world was populated by descendants of medieval Russians (or "Rus"), who still lived at a medieval level of technology.
 They learned that there were various civilizations on this world made up of descendants of people from various eras of Earth's history.

 The Union soldiers eventually discovered that the Russians had been hiding the existence of the Tugar from them.
-The Tugars were ten-foot-tall aliens with a culture and technology similar to that of the Mongols.
+The Tugars were ten-foot-tall aliens with a brutal nomadic culture and technology similar to that of the Earth's late Bronze to early Iron Age.
 They rode a never-ending circuit around the planet and subjugated the human population in their territory for food.
 The Tugars visited each human society once a generation and culled part of the population for food so that the humans stay docile, compliant and never advanced enough to challenge them.
 The Union men were horrified by this revelation and kill the Tugars advanced scouts.
 They supported a peasant rebellion against the Tugar-appointed lords and begin modernizing Russian society.
 When the Tugars arrived, they encountered a semi-modern army equipped with cannons and smoothbore muskets.
 In a hard-fought battle, the humans managed to prevail, weakening the Tugars forever.

 The next several books take up the story a few years later.
-The Russians had begun to explore the possibilities of a union with the Romans who lived next to their territory and were spared from the Tugar depredation by the Russian victory.
+The Russians had begun to explore the possibilities of a union with the Roum, descendants of Romans who lived next to their territory and were spared from the Tugar depredation by the Russian victory.
 Meanwhile, they faced a renewed threat from the Merki, members of the same alien race as the Tugars.
 The Merki make the same circumnavigation of the globe as the Tugars do but in a zone further south.
 Once the Merki learn of the Tugar's weakening, they seek to take advantage of the Russians, realizing the disastrous effects that would come from an industrialized enemy.
 They seek to maintain their racial dominance over the humans through the annihilation of those who have learned the secrets of gunpowder and industrialization.
-The Merki are aided by a group of Union sailors who fled the Tugar war on the ship which brought the Unions to this world.
+The Merki are aided by a group of Union sailors who fled the Tugar war on the ship which brought the Union soldiers to this world.
 In exchange for their survival, the humans help the Merki develop firearms and other technology.
-The Merki attack is more successful than the Tugar one and forces the humans to abandon the Russian territory in a scorched earth campaign, but eventually, they win with their use of trains.
+The Merki attack is more successful than the Tugar one and forces the humans to abandon the Russian territory in a scorched earth campaign, but eventually, they win with their use of airships, trains, rocket artillery, and one very effective telescopic sniper rifle.